IIBF JAIIB PPB 2024 | NOTES ON FUNCTIONS OF BANKS

-This expansion of products & services had emerged because of increased competition in the banking industry, technology advancement, and many other factors.
+This expansion of products & services emerged because of increased competition in the banking industry, technological advancement, and many other factors.

 The concept of the time value of money is very common among the public, they now understand the future opportunities that are available for their money.
 Now, they have many other investment schemes to choose from instead of just having savings account in the name of investment.

-These other services which are provided by the are known as ancillary services which are mentioned:
+These other services which are provided – are known as ancillary services – are mentioned:

 - Bank drafts

 - Fund Transfer (NEFT/RTGS)